No. 18 Communications between the Houses - dealing with messages (PDF 78KB)

 Messages at the later stages of the legislative process focus on resolving areas of disagreement between the Houses.
 Therefore, the standing orders do not permit agreed areas of the bill to be revisited, except to make amendments that are relevant to or consequent upon the acceptance, amendment or rejection of a House amendment.
 However, if the House disagrees with Senate amendments to House bills, the Senate may propose new amendments as an alternative to the rejected ones.

 The rules for dealing with bills returned by the House with outstanding areas of disagreement are contained in standing orders 126, 127, 132 and 134 and provide maximum freedom to the Senate to seek agreement with the House.
-Any actions outside the scope of these rules require the suspension of so much of the standing orders as would prevent the action.
-For example, amendments not relevant to, or consequent upon, the acceptance, amendment or rejection of House amendments may not be moved without a suspension of standing orders (see Guide No. 5—Suspension of Standing Orders).
+Any actions outside the scope of these rules require the suspension of standing orders that would prevent the action.
+For example, amendments not relevant to, or consequent upon, the acceptance, amendment or rejection of House amendments may not be moved without a suspension of standing orders (see Guide No. 5— Suspension of standing orders).

 How many times can a bill be sent between the Houses?